stacks-network/docs/_core/smart/neon-node.md

 cargo testnet ./testnet/follower-conf.toml
 ```

-You should see some logs that look something like the this:
+The first time you run this, you'll see some logs indicating that the Rust code is being compiled.
+Once that's done, you should see some logs that look something like the this:

 ```
 Starting testnet with config ./testnet/follower-conf.toml...